One of the perks of being a travel nurse is getting to travel the world.

 Why is this?

-In order for a travel nurse to maintain non-taxed stipends, they must be viewed by the IRS as a temporary employee.
+For a travel nurse to maintain non-taxed stipends, they must be viewed by the IRS as a temporary employee.
+The IRS defines temporary employees as, “time-limited appointment to a competitive service position for a specific period not to exceed one year.”

 Does Extending a Travel Nursing Contract Impact Your Taxes?